Some of the walks below have been previously published in MBC News.

 For walks 1- 6 there is a leaflet, Walks Around Cults, which was funded by Paths for All.
 Photographs by courtesy of Claire Cameron, George Washington Wilson (by permission of the University of Aberdeen), Christine Anderson and Peter Smith.

-Click on the walk to get the full details.
-There is a download facility for each walk so that a paper copy may be printed and taken on the walk if required.
+For all walks below, click on the walk to get the full details.
+Click on the download facility link for each walk so that a paper copy may be printed and taken on the walk if required.

 Walk 1 Inchgarth Reservoir Loop.
 2 miles; 3 km.
 Allow an hour.
 Moderate.

 Walk 2 River Dee.
 3.5 miles; 5.6 km.
 Allow two hours.
 Moderate

 Walk 3 Hazlehead Park via Den Wood.
 5.2 miles; 8.3 km.
 Allow two and a half hours.
 Moderate.

 Walk 4 Quarry Wood.
 1.3 miles, 2 km.
 Allow half an hour.
 Easy.

 Walk 5 Heritage Walk to Allan Park.
 1.5 miles; 2.4 km.
 Allow 1 hour.
 Moderate.

 Walk 6 Lady Hill and Foggieton Woods.
 3 miles; 5km.
 Allow 1½hours.
 Easy.